bvilnis/bennysbytes_old/content/en/docs/media-server/media-app-setup.md

 ---
-title: "Setting Up Media Apps"
+title: "Setting Up Media Apps With Docker Compose"
 description: "Setting up the docker-compose.yml file with the configuration for all media server containers."
 tags: ["docs", "media-server"]
 weight: 4
-draft: true
+draft: false
 ---

+## Setting Up Media App Containers

 In this section, we will create the `docker-compose.yml` file on your local machine and upload it to the Synology NAS.